-It is with a heavy heart that Hockey Canada acknowledges the passing of Jean Béliveau, who died Tuesday at the age of 83.
+It is with a heavy heart that Hockey Canada acknowledges the passing of Jean Béliveau, who died Dec.
+1 at 83.
 Béliveau was one of the first Order of Hockey in Canada honourees, and was the honorary captain of Canada’s Men’s Olympic Team in 2010.

-It is with great sadness that Hockey Canada acknowledges the passing of Pat Quinn, who died Sunday night at the age of 71.
+It is with great sadness that Hockey Canada acknowledges the passing of Pat Quinn, who died Nov.
+23 at 71.
 Quinn made 11 appearances as a coach and GM with Team Canada, including helping end Canada’s Olympic gold medal drought in 2002.

-Bob Nicholson, who led Canada’s national teams to 71 medals, 44 of them gold (including seven Olympic gold medals), in his 16 years as Hockey Canada’s president and CEO was honoured Saturday night in Edmonton with the first COC President’s Award.
+Bob Nicholson, who led Canada’s national teams to 71 medals, 44 of them gold (including seven Olympic gold), in his 16 years as Hockey Canada’s president and CEO was honoured in Edmonton with the first COC President’s Award.